Differentiable Tree Search Network: Experiments

-\textbf{Role of Auxiliary Losses:} Our ablation study further explores the contribution of auxiliary losses to DTS's performance.
-As outlined in Table~\ref{table:ablation}, the absence of these auxiliary losses lead to a more pronounced decline in the performance.
-Specifically, the success rate in the Navigation (1-exit) task drops significantly to 91.1\% compared to the 99.3\% achieved when incorporating auxiliary losses.
-Concurrently, the collision rate rises from a mere 0.2\% to 7.8\%
+In this study, we explore the contribution of auxiliary losses to D-TSN's performance.
+As outlined in \cref{table_ablations}, the absence of these auxiliary losses lead to a more pronounced decline in the performance.
+Specifically, the success rate in the Navigation (1-exit) task drops significantly to 91.1\% compared to the 99.3\% with auxiliary losses.